 | Premium (Ocean Village, marina views, terrace) | £200+ |

 Seasonal pricing matters.
 Summer months (June to September) and peak cruise ship weeks command the highest rates.
-January and February are the quietest months, and you may need to drop prices by 20% to 30% to maintain bookings.
+January and February are the quietest months, and public listing data suggests prices often need to drop by 20% to 30% to maintain bookings through winter.

 What Occupancy Rate Should Gibraltar Landlords Expect?